Comedy is easy.

 Marriage is hard.

-Matthew Broderick (two-time Tony Award® winner) and Sarah Jessica Parker (two-time Emmy Award® winner) perform together in London’s West End for the very first time from January 2024 – in Neil Simon’s smash-hit comedy PLAZA SUITE.
+Matthew Broderick (two-time Tony Award® winner) and Sarah Jessica Parker (two-time Emmy Award® winner) perform together in London’s West End for the very first time – in Neil Simon’s smash-hit comedy PLAZA SUITE.
 A hilarious and razor-sharp look at love and marriage that took Broadway audiences by storm, don’t miss your once-in-a-lifetime chance to see these two world-class actors play three different couples who stay in one iconic hotel room.

 Karen and Sam are a long-married pair whose relationship may be headed for an early checkout.
 Muriel and Jesse are former high school sweethearts who seem destined for an extended stay.
 And Norma and Roy are the mother and father of the bride, ready to celebrate their daughter’s nuptials – if only they can get her out of the bathroom.

 Directed by Tony winner John Benjamin Hickey, this romantic comedy for the ages – Plaza Suite – is now open at the Savoy Theatre for a strictly limited engagement.

 In New York, PLAZA SUITE became the must-have ticket for Broadway audiences.
 The production played to sold-out houses and shattered multiple box-office records at the Hudson Theatre, becoming the third-highest grossing play revival in Broadway history during its limited 19-week engagement.

 Matthew Broderick returns to the West End stage following his acclaimed run in The Starry Messenger in 2019.
 PLAZA SUITE marks Sarah Jessica Parker’s West End debut.